 The outbreak of COVID-19 in March of 2020 placed many small businesses under significant financial pressures.
 As a way to alleviate this pressure, the federal government passed a collection of laws that allowed these companies to obtain low-interest loans to remain in operation.

-Programs such as Paycheck Protection Program (PPC), the CARES Act, and the SBA all offered cash to companies to continue paying employees and keep the doors open.
+Programs such as Paycheck Protection Program (PPP), the CARES Act, and the SBA all offered cash to companies to continue paying employees and keep the doors open.
 Unfortunately, a combination of unscrupulous business owners and a lack of government oversight lead to a significant level of fraud.

 The United States Justice Department relies on whistleblowers to come forward to report these abuses.
 A Charleston PPP loan fraud lawyer could help people to serve as whistleblowers and even to demand a reward under a writ of Qui Tam.